NZ cenbank under no pressure to act as Delta outbreak not 'game changer' yet- RBNZ economist | Business

 NZ cenbank under no pressure to act as Delta outbreak not 'game changer' yet- RBNZ economist

-The fresh outbreak of the coronavirus in New Zealand is not a "game changer" yet and there is no pressure to act on monetary policy, a senior central bank official said on Monday, as authorities struggle to contain the spread of the Delta variant.

-The fresh outbreak of the coronavirus in New Zealand is not a "game changer" yet and there is no pressure to act on monetary policy, a senior central bank official said on Monday, as authorities struggle to contain the spread of the Delta variant.
-"At this stage we don't see it as a game-changer in the sense that our underlying economic analysis and views should be thrown out of the window and we should start again," the Reserve Bank of New Zealand's (RBNZ) Chief Economist Yuong Ha said in a phone interview with Reuters.
+The fresh outbreak of the coronavirus in New Zealand is not a "game-changer" yet and there is no pressure to act on monetary policy, a senior central bank official said on Monday, as authorities struggle to contain the spread of the Delta variant.
+"At this stage we don't see it as a game-changer in the sense that our underlying economic analysis and views should be thrown out of the window and we should start again," the Reserve Bank of New Zealand's (RBNZ) Chief Economist Young-Ha said in a phone interview with Reuters.

-The Delta outbreak has now widened to 107 cases.
-New Zealand Prime Minister Jacinda Ardern is expected to announce a decision on whether to extend the lockdown at a press conference later on Monday.
+The Delta-driven outbreak has now widened to 107 cases from just a handful a week ago.
+New Zealand Prime Minister Jacinda Ardern announced a three-day extension of the nationwide lockdown to midnight on Friday.
 The country has recorded just over 2,600 confirmed coronavirus cases overall and 26 COVID-19 deaths.

 When asked if pressure was growing on RBNZ to act on policy, Ha said: "I don't think so.
 I think we are in a really good position in terms of optionality."
-Ha said the central bank has learnt from previous lockdowns that demand and household spending tend to bounce back quite quickly especially given the level of fiscal support that's also been activated at present.
+Ha said the central bank has learned from previous lockdowns that demand and household spending tend to bounce back quite quickly especially given the level of financial support that's also been activated at present.

 "The currency is performing as it normally has done."
 The New Zealand dollar was steady on the day, fetching $0.6846 and above the 9-1/2-month low of $0.6807 reached Friday.